apify-projects/store-gpt-scraper/main-actor/README.md

 ### Cost of the OpenAI API

 You can find the cost of the OpenAI API on the [OpenAI pricing page](https://openai.com/pricing/).
-The cost is wary of the model you are using and the length of the content you are sending to the API from scraping.
+The cost depends on the model you are using and the length of the content you are sending to the API for scraping.

 ### Cost of the scraping itself

 The cost of the scraper is almost the same as the cost Web Scraper.
 You can find information about the cost on [the pricing page](https://apify.com/pricing) under the Detailed Pricing breakdown section.
 The cost estimates are based on averages and may vary depending on the complexity of the pages you scrape.

-## How to use it?
+## How to use Extended GPT Scraper

-To get started with GPT Scraper, you need to set up the pages you want to scrape using [**Start URLs**](#start-urls), set up instructions on how the GTP scraper should handle each page and OpenAI API key.
+To get started with Extended GPT Scraper, you need to set up the pages you want to scrape using [**Start URLs**](#start-urls) and set up instructions for how the scraper should handle each page and the OpenAI API key.
 NOTE: You can find the OpenAI API key in your [OpenAI dashboard](https://beta.openai.com/account/api-keys).

 You can configure the scraper and GTP using Input configuration to set up a more complex workflow.

-## Input Configuration
+## Input configuration

-GPT Scraper accepts a number of configuration settings.
+Extended GPT Scraper accepts a number of configuration settings.
 These can be entered either manually in the user interface in [Apify Console](https://console.apify.com) or programmatically in a JSON object using the [Apify API](https://apify.com/docs/api/v2#/reference/actors/run-collection/run-actor).
 For a complete list of input fields and their types, please see the outline of the Actor's [Input-schema](https://apify.com/apify/playwright-scraper/input-schema).